HOW has the philosophy, architecture, science and arts of ancient Greece influenced Melbourne?

 Early public libraries;

-Inventions including Geometry, Libraries, Anchor, Alarm Clock, Automatic Doors, Cement, Central Heating: Clock Tower, Coin money, Crane, Lighthouse, Maps, Odometer, Plumbing, Sinks, Showers, Spiral Staircases, Steam Engines, Surveying tools, Thermometer, Urban Planning, Vending Machines, Olympics and Water Mill.
+Inventions including Geometry, Libraries, Anchor, Alarm Clock, Automatic Doors, Cement, Central Heating: Clock Tower, Coin money, Crane, Lighthouse, Maps, Odometer, Plumbing, Sinks, Showers, Spiral Staircases, Steam Engines, Surveying tools, Thermometer, Urban Planning, Vending Machines, Olympics and Water Mills.